Vagabottos/Rootlog/Rootlog_V2.md

 ## Improvement Space

 - Not all Draft systems may be included by this notation.
+- There's no notation for ADSET (Advanced Setup) Draft.
+- There's no notation for hirelings.
 - There's no notation for Spy cards.
 - Ministers do not yet have abbreviations (for instance, `#duchessofmud` takes a bit long to write).